RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/servicelifecycle.md

 or
 rhadmin status [type]
 ```
-Where optional `[type]` is `domain`, `nodes`, `waveforms`.
+Where optional `[type]` is `domain`, `nodes`, or `waveforms`.

 If `service_name` is provided, process the command against a specific service.
 If `domain_name` is provided, process the command against the specified domain group.
 If no argument is provided, process the command against all services.
-If the optional `[type]` is specified then restrict the command to a specific core service type.
+If the optional `[type]` is specified, then restrict the command to a specific core service type.

 ```sh
 rhadmin status
 ```
-output the `status` from all activated services:
+The following output is displayed for all activated services:
 ```
 REDHAWK_DEV:GppNode              STOPPED   May 11 11:31 AM
 REDHAWK_DEV:REDHAWK_DEV_mgr      RUNNING   pid 19302, uptime 0:00:16